Taejang-dong

 Cost Of Living

 The cost of living in Suwon is moderate compared to other major cities in South Korea.
-Rent, food, and transportation costs are reasonable, making it a relatively affordable place to live or visit.
+Expenses like accommodation, food, and transportation are generally affordable.
+However, prices may vary depending on the neighborhood and type of establishment.

 Other